melindahiggins2000/web2/about/index.md

 ## About

 I'm a Biostatistician and Chemometrician - both of which represent my passion and focus applying statistics, multivariate pattern recognition, modeling and programming for wide and diverse research areas.
+I love learning new analysis methods and approaches and writing the code to make it happen.
+My latest endeavors include (trying) to use reproducible research and dynamic document procedures to make my data analyses streamlined, easy to execute and well annotated.

 ## Current

-I am currently an active investigator and collaborator in the Office of Nursing Research at Emory University in the School of Nursing.
+I am currently a senior biostatistician and associate research professor in the [Office of Nursing Research](http://www.nursing.emory.edu/faculty-and-research/onr/index.html) at [Emory University](http://www.emory.edu/) in the [Nell Hodgson Woodruff School of Nursing](http://www.nursing.emory.edu/).
+I primarily collaborate with our [Nursing researchers](http://www.nursing.emory.edu/faculty-and-research/index.html) on their clinical trials, but also support research in the School of Medicine and at [Yerkes National Primate Research Center](http://www.yerkes.emory.edu/).

+I most often use multilevel mixed linear and generalized linear models for longitudinal data analyses - usually comparing a treatment to usual care groups focusing on "group-by-time" interaction effects.
+However, I have also recently employed instrument response theory and factor analysis exploring latent variable structure for disease knowledge tests and symptom assessment.
+I have also begun exploring network graph theory and visualization techniques for visualizing multivariate associations and correlation structure among social, psychological, behavioral measures as well as biomarkers and "-omics" outcomes.

 ## Experience and Interests